webforge-labs/webforge/docs/cli/add-new-command.md

     - call your own execute function with the parsed arguments (for example parse a dir string into an actual Webforge\Common\System\Dir)
     - use `$this->interact` (Webforge\Console\CommandInteraction) and `$this->output` (Webforge\Console\CommandOutput) and `$this->system` (Webforge\Common\System\ExecutionSystem) to ask questions, display messages or execute commands.
     - use `$this->container` to get access to the webforge container (to create classes, etc ...)
-  1. create a new Test for the class extending Webforge\Framework\CLI\CommandTestCase
-    - refer to the section below for specific tests
+  2. add your command to the AplicationTest.
   2. add your command to the `Webforge\Framework\CLI\Application`